 You can find plenty of academic programs on data analytics in universities around the globe.
 You can go into an academic career as well.
 The healthcare industry is currently the most in-demand field for analytics.
 One of the best examples is IBM Watson Health.
 Data analytics, combined with machine learning models, help accelerate discoveries and amplify human knowledge.

-Online options for self-education of data analytics are also widely available.
+Online options for self-education are also widely available.
 Moreover, I rank them higher than academic programs.
 Why?
-Because they’re agile and provide up-to-date knowledge.
+Because they’re agile and provide up-to-date knowledge on how to analyze business data.
 As a rule, online courses are introduced by hands-on experts who share real-life experiences.
 Besides, online courses let you combine education with your other main activity, be it a full-time job, travelling, or anything else.

 The drawback of online education is the lack of face-to-face communication.
 However, this should not be a problem nowadays due to the effect the COVID-19 has had on numerous industries.
 Anyway, it’s up to you.

 It’s highly recommended.
 Mathematics along with statistics would be a perfect aid to your education and learning how to analyze data for business.
 For example, you’ll be able to differentiate between a median, an arithmetic average, and a mode.
 This will help you develop critical thinking skills.